ph5x5/albion-minimap-overlay/README.md

 - <TIER> - is the relative resource on the map (HIGH, MEDIUM, LOW) For example the ORE_HIGH_NODE pointed will display the T6 ore points on a T5 map.

+## Planned features:
+1. Tray icon and menu
+2. Random dungeons and fishing

 ## Contact information:
 E-mail: [phoenixus87@gmail.com](mailto:phoenixus87@gmail.com)<br />